Sunnerang/dooker/Readme.txt

         docker run -d -p 8080:80 <yourImageName>

-    When you instantiate an image into either a detached or non-detached container, that instance is automatically given an ID and a NAME by docker.
-    To view the containers on your machine and their respective IDs and NAMEs, use the command docker ps
+    When you instantiate an image into either a detached or non-detached container, that instance is automatically given an ID and a NAME by docker To view the containers on your machine and their respective IDs and NAMEs, use the command docker ps